asankah/asankah.github.io/content/content/blog/ansible-cli-sugar.md

 * ... live on the command-line.

-* ... `ansible-playbook` and `ansible` commands have too many knobs and too few knobs at the same time.
+* ... think `ansible-playbook` and `ansible` commands have too many knobs and too few knobs at the same time.

 ## A Possible Solution

 Taking a page from old school Posix tools, let's make a script that encodes Ansible group names into the filename.

-E.g.: Instead of:
+Then you can go from this:

 ```sh
 $ ansible atlanta -m copy -a "src=/etc/hosts dest=/tmp/hosts"
 $ ansible webservers -m service -a "name=httpd state=started"
 ```

-You could do:
+To this:

 ```sh
 $ atlanta copy "src=/etc/hosts dest=/tmp/hosts"
 $ webservers service "name=https state=started"
 ```

-E.g. Or better, instead of:
+Or from this:

 ```sh
 $ ansible-playbook -l atlanta go-to-the-moon
 $ ansible-playbook -l webservers do-the-other-things
 ```

-You could say:
+To this:

 ```sh
 $ atlanta go-to-the-moon